The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: Abstract

 \section{Abstract}

-We investigate the spectral and index-theoretic properties of the Hodge-Dirac operator $D = \mathrm{d} + \mathrm{d}^*$ acting on the Banach space $\mathrm{L}^p(\Omega^\bullet(M))$ of differential forms over an oriented compact Riemannian manifold $M$.
-Relying on the compactness of $M$, we establish the existence of a bounded bisectorial $\mathrm{H}^\infty$ functional calculus for $D$, without curvature assumptions.
+We investigate the spectral and index-theoretic properties of the Hodge--Dirac operator $D = \mathrm{d} + \mathrm{d}^*$ acting on the Banach space $\mathrm{L}^p(\Omega^\bullet(M))$ of differential forms over a compact Riemannian manifold $M$.
+Relying on the compactness of $M$, we establish that this operator is bisectorial and admits a bounded $\mathrm{H}^\infty$ functional calculus, without curvature assumptions.
 This result enables us to prove that the triple $(\mathrm{C}(M), \mathrm{L}^p(\Omega^\bullet(M)), D)$ constitutes a compact Banach spectral triple.
-We then define a consistent pairing between the Banach K-homology and the K-theory of the manifold, proving the invariance of the Fredholm index with respect to $p$.
+We then investigate consistent pairings between the Banach K-homology and the K-theory of the algebra $\mathrm{C}(M)$, identifying the resulting Fredholm indices with classical topological invariants, and hence showing that they are independent of $p$.
 We recover the classical Euler characteristic and the Hirzebruch signature as $\mathrm{L}^p$-indices, demonstrating the effectiveness of Banach noncommutative geometry for geometric analysis, beyond the Hilbertian setting.

 \makeatletter [1]{#1} \makeatother

 {

 }